zapier/zapier-platform/packages/zapier-platform-cli/README.md

 In some cases, it might be necessary to provide fields that are dynamically generated - especially for custom fields.
 This is a common pattern for CRMs, form software, databases and more.
 Basically - you can provide a function instead of a field and we'll evaluate that function - merging the dynamic fields with the static fields.

 > You should see `bundle.inputData` partially filled in as users provide data - even in field retreival.
-This allows you to build heirarchical relationships into fields.
+This allows you to build heirarchical relationships into fields (EG: only show issues from the previously selected project).

 ```javascript
 const recipeFields = (z, bundle) => {